rdillens/Algo_Signals/README.md

 # **AlgoTrader**
-**Created by The Four Headless Horseman**
-> *"The algo-trader you set and forget."*

----
-## **Executive Summary**
-There are a multitude of trading strategies, indicators, and methods to enter the market in an effective way.
-We, at The Four Headless Horsemen (T4HH), want to allow you, as a user, to personally select or utilize a pre-selected strategy for our algorithm to make winning trades from your selections.
-The ideology is that we ultimately want you, as a user, to have full control of trades to match (if not exceed) the market in performance based on your personal preferences, while providing a unique user experience that will ultimately lead to a “Set it and Forget it” trading profile.
+***Full control of technical indicators to execute winning trades that will ultimately lead to a “Set it and Forget it” trading profile.***

 ---
 ## **Problems to Solve**